SAFER: Risk-Constrained Sample-then-Filter in Large Language Models: Introduction

+Split conformal prediction (SCP) is a distribution-free, model-agnostic framework that provides rigorous UQ~\citep{papadopoulos2002inductive,angelopoulos2021gentle,angelopoulos2024theoretical}.
+It guarantees the coverage of ground-truth labels in classification tasks, assuming data exchangeability.
+Specifically, SCP defines a nonconformity measure for each data point as the residual between the model prediction and the ground-truth on a held-out calibration set, and then calibrates an uncertainty threshold under a user-specified risk level (rigorous uncertainty score), which guides test-time construction of prediction sets by selecting high-quality classes.
 The probability of each data-driven set failing to cover the true class is controlled by the risk level (upper bound of risk).
 While recent work has effectively applied SCP to multiple-choice question answering (MCQA)~\citep{ye2024benchmarking}, its application to open-ended settings remains limited due to two fundamental challenges: \ding{202} Open-ended QA lacks a fixed output space, and we cannot ensure that for each given inquiry, the deployed LLM is capable of generating admissible answers via finite sampling~\citep{wang-etal-2024-conu,wang2025sample,kaur2024addressing}. \ding{203} Due to the temperature settings of sampling or hallucinations, the candidate (or sampling) set may contain irrelevant and unreliable answers~\citep{wang2025sample,wang-etal-2025-sconu}, which prevents them from being presented to users for downstream decision-making~\citep {cresswell2024conformal,cresswell2025conformal}.

 To resolve the dual challenges and control the miscoverage risk in open-ended QA tasks, we propose a two-stage calibration framework consisting of abstention-aware \textbf{SA}mpling and conformalized \textbf{F}ilt\textbf{ER}ing (SAFER), as shown in Figure~\ref{fig: overview}.
 First, SAFER adopts a learn-then-test (LTT) paradigm to derive the required sampling budget at test time on the calibration set under a user-specified risk level $\alpha$~\citep{angelopoulos2025learn}, while developing an abstention mechanism~\citep{yadkori2024mitigating}.
 Specifically, instead of assuming that every sampling set contains correct answers~\citep{wang-etal-2024-conu,kaur2024addressing,wang2025sample}, SAFER imposes an upper bound $M$ on the number of samples per question, and deems that if no admissible answers are obtained within $M$ attempts, the model abstains from it.
 Then, we apply the Clopper–Pearson exact method~\citep{clopper1934use,wang2025coin} to establish an upper confidence bound of the miscoverage rate at each sampling budget, and determine the minimum number of samples necessary for the test-time risk—the probability of failing to include admissible answers—to remain below $\alpha$.
 If the calibration procedure shows that this risk bound cannot be satisfied even with $M$ samples, SAFER abstains, ensuring that the framework never produces invalid prediction sets under unreachable risk levels.